 instead of symptoms.

-This is advisory work from practitioners.
+We are practitioners.
 We are not here to produce a report.
 We are here to help you solve the problem.

 When to engage us

-• Performance stalling or declining despite good effort
+• Performance stalling or in decline

 • Operation incapable of supporting growth due to unclear constraints